merkdirwas1/Studienprojekt-TE-3/README.md

 | large    | 2%          | 101            | 7.3%                        |
 | small    | 6%          | 134            | 9.4%                        |
 | tiny     | 51%         | 575            | 41.9%                       |

+In the size groups, max, large and small are lower than their occurrence in the dataset.
+The tiny group has a higher percentage.
+What is interesting is that in the top k 50 symmetries this group has the lowest amount of symmetrical pairs, but in these they have the highest.